Are PWAs the new sexy of mobile tech? Yes, sir! Why? Well, for several reasons: in general, users are almost three...

 It is essential to audit your website to see if your web pages redirect through the chain of redirects.

 There are many ways to optimize CSS and JS.
 Compression is the easiest way.
 But the most important thing is to make sure that there is only what is really necessary for these files.
 You can load different resources on each subpage.
 When, for example, functionality is only on the main page, the JS file responsible for it does not need to be loaded on other subpages.
-Your development team should consider this in the project structure.
+Your frontend development team should consider this in the project structure.

 Additionally, it is sometimes a good idea to load CSS inline within the page code rather than as a separate file.
 This is especially recommended for key page elements such as menus or header sections.
 Thanks to this, in many cases, the browser will render your page faster.